eleporcu/Gene_Metab_Pheno/README.md

 ########   MR_multi.R
 MR_multi.R requires as input a matrix containing as columns:
 -SNPs: the SNPs to be included in the model;
--GENE: the univariate effect size of the SNPs on gene expression (these estimates come from an eQTL study)
+-GENE: the univariate effect size of the SNPs on gene expression (these estimates come from an eQTL study);
--METABOLITE: the univariate effect size of the SNPs on the metabolite (these estimates come from an mQTL study)
+-METABOLITE: the univariate effect size of the SNPs on the metabolite (these estimates come from an mQTL study);
 -BETA_GWAS: the univariate effect sizes of the SNPs on the phenotype

 How to run the script:

-R < MR_multi.R --no-save
+R < MR_multi.R --no-save ENSG00000261015_M32654_bilirubin_matrix.txt

+######## power.R
+Here we reported the code we used for the simulation analysis performed to estimate the gain in power when we use the mediation analysis.

+How to run the script:
+R < power.R --no-save